ithllc/DebtReversionAI/docs/mcp_servers.md

 The MCP servers are built using the `mcp.server` library.
 They expose a set of tools that can be listed and called by an MCP client.
 Each server is responsible for a specific domain of data.

+## Calling Deployed MCP Servers

+When the `edgar-data` and `financial-data` servers are deployed to a platform like Dedalus Labs, they can be grouped under a single, unified endpoint.
+In this project, that endpoint is `ficonnectme2anymcp/DebtReversionAI`.

+This single address acts as a gateway to the combined toolset of all servers deployed under it.

+### How it Works

+1.  **Tool Discovery:** The agent's orchestrator (`dedalus_orchestrator.py`) sends a `list_tools` request to the `ficonnectme2anymcp/DebtReversionAI` endpoint.
+2.  **Merged Toolset:** The Dedalus platform intercepts this request and gathers the tool definitions from both the `edgar-data` and `financial-data` servers.
+It returns a single, merged list of all available tools to the agent.
+3.  **Model Reasoning:** The AI model receives the user's prompt along with this complete "menu" of tools.
+It can then reason about which tool is best suited to the task, regardless of which server it originated from.
+For example, it knows to use `check_52week_low` for price analysis and `search_debt_conversions` for filing research.
+4.  **Platform Routing:** When the agent decides to call a specific tool (e.g., `get_stock_data`), the orchestrator sends the request back to the main `ficonnectme2anymcp/DebtReversionAI` endpoint.
+The platform is responsible for routing this call to the correct underlying microservice (the `financial-data` server in this case) that originally registered the tool.

+This architecture allows for a clean separation of concerns, where individual servers handle specific tasks, but the agent can access them all through a single, simplified interface.

 ## Edgar Server

 The Edgar Server (`mcp_servers/edgar_server.py`) interacts with the SEC's EDGAR database to retrieve information from company filings.